 We should never compare one child against other children, as everyone learns at their own pace.
 But sometimes it can become obvious that a child is not progressing as they should.

 It is always a good idea to talk with parents about a student that is struggling.
 This can give teachers an idea if the child is struggling with something in the home or a physical or mental condition that is preventing them from normal academic performance.
 Or it could be a learning deficiency that may need to be looked at by a specialist.
 Communication with all involved is the best route.

 But also, we must always be careful not to make the student feel that they are doing something wrong or inappropriate, or that they are not doing well enough in a way that makes them feel that it is their fault.

 If they are struggling, they are probably already self conscious about it.
 We don’t want to make that worse or do worse damage than the struggle they are already having.

-So this is my research and experience on when a child should be able to read in their head.
+So this is what my research and experience revealed on when a child should be able to read in their head.
 I would love to hear what your experience has been and what variables affected your answer.
 Please feel free to comment below!